kaykay1424/tv-shows/README.md

-# TV Shows Explorer
+# TV Show Explorer
-TV Shows Explorer lets users search for TV shows, sort TV shows by categories, such as language, and view details about TV shows, like the episodes and cast.
+TV Show Explorer lets users search for TV shows, sort TV shows by categories, such as language, and view details about TV shows, like the episodes and cast.

 ## How to Get Started
 - [View the app](https://kaykay1424.github.io/tv-shows/)